-A piggy-back loan is a second mortgage that closes at the same time as the first.
-Generally the piggyback loan takes care of 10 percent of the purchase price, and the first mortgage finances 80 percent.
-The borrower covers the remaining 10%, rather than needing to pull together the usual 20% down payment.
+A piggy-back loan is a second mortgage that closes with the first.
+In most cases the first mortgage is for 80% of the cost of the home and the "piggyback" is for 10%.
+The borrower covers the remaining 10%, rather than come up with the usual 20% down payment.

 - Carry-Back loans

-The feeling of accomplishment will be the same, no matter which strategy you use to come up with the down payment.
-Your brand new home will be worth it!
+The satisfaction will be the same, no matter how you manage to come up with your down payment.
+Your brand new home will be your reward!

 Need to talk about your down payment?
 Give us a call: 405-513-7700.